-- 5.23 The Camden Local Plan sets out the Council's planning policies and covers the period from 2016-2031. - 5.24 Policy E1 refers to economic development and states that the council will secure a successful and inclusive economy in Camden by creating the conditions for economic growth and will harness the benefits for local residents and businesses. - 5.25 Policy E3 refers to tourism and recognises the importance of the visitor economy in Camden. - 5.26 Policy A1 aims to manage the impact of development in terms of residential amenity; transport impact and general community impacts.
-This covers a wide range of matters including noise and vibration levels, odour impact etc. - 5.27 Policy A5 states that the Council will only permit basement development where it is demonstrated that the proposal would not cause harm to neighbouring properties; the structural, ground, or water conditions of the area; the character and amenity of the area; and the significance of heritage assets. - 5.28 Policy D1 seeks to ensure high quality design in all development and requires development to respect local character and the historic environment amongst a number of other criteria.
+- 5.23 The Camden Local Plan sets out the Council's planning policies and covers the period from 2016-2031. - 5.24 Policy E1 refers to economic development and states that the council will secure a successful and inclusive economy in Camden by creating the conditions for economic growth and will harness the benefits for local residents and businesses. - 5.25 Policy A1 aims to manage the impact of development in terms of residential amenity; transport impact and general community impacts.
+This covers a wide range of matters including noise and vibration levels, odour impact etc. - 5.26 Policy A5 states that the Council will only permit basement development where it is demonstrated that the proposal would not cause harm to neighbouring properties; the structural, ground, or water conditions of the area; the character and amenity of the area; and the significance of heritage assets. - 5.27 Policy D1 seeks to ensure high quality design in all development and requires development to respect local character and the historic environment amongst a number of other criteria. - 5.28 Policy D2 refers to heritage and states that the Council will preserve and, where appropriate, enhance Camden's heritage assets and their settings, including conservation areas.

-- 5.29 Policy D2 refers to heritage and states that the Council will preserve and, where appropriate, enhance Camden's heritage assets and their settings, including conservation areas. - 5.30 Policy CC1 states that the Council will require all development to minimise the effects of climate change and encourage all developments to meet the highest feasible environmental standards that are financially viable during construction and occupation. - 5.31 Policy CC3 states that the Council will seek to ensure that development does not increase flood risk and reduces the risk of flooding where possible. - 5.32 Policy T1 states that the Council will promote sustainable transport by prioritising walking, cycling and public transport in the borough. - 5.33 Policy T2 states that the Council will limit the availability of parking and require all new developments in the borough to be car-free.
+- 5.29 Policy CC1 states that the Council will require all development to minimise the effects of climate change and encourage all developments to meet the highest feasible environmental standards that are financially viable during construction and occupation. - 5.30 Policy CC3 states that the Council will seek to ensure that development does not increase flood risk and reduces the risk of flooding where possible. - 5.31 Policy T1 states that the Council will promote sustainable transport by prioritising walking, cycling and public transport in the borough. - 5.32 Policy T2 states that the Council will limit the availability of parking and require all new developments in the borough to be car-free.